xychen-comp/TE-SNN/README.md

 - Python `3.9.13`
 - NumPy `1.23.4`
 - PyTorch `1.13.0`
-- CUDA `12.2`
+- CUDA `11.6`
 - Librosa `0.8.0` (for audio processing in the GSC dataset)

-## How to Reproduce Our Results
+📌 *Note*: The Autonomous Driving Task requires additional dependencies, which are listed in `Autonomous_driving/README.md`.

+## Project Structure

 Each category of tasks is stored in a separate folder.
-Inside each folder, the script prefixed with `run_` can execute all relevant experiments.

 ```graphql
 Project Root